kbrsh/blog/src/moon.md

 [Moon](https://moonjs.org) is a web library that runs applications as pure functions.

 User interfaces underpin almost all software.
 As with other programs, they transform and process data.
-Moreover, they must harmonize users with the underlying computer.
+However, they must also harmonize users with the underlying computer.
 People input an endless stream of data, and the application output affects them in real-time.

 This means that a UI must be responsive and easy to conceptualize.
 Users interact with the application expecting constant, instant feedback.
 They want to work with it to solve their problems.
 The interface is the barrier between the problem and the solution.
 Users shouldn't have to wrestle with it.
 Thus, they should be capable of forming a clear mental representation of the UI.